Cole Magner

-Cole Manger (born November 11, 1982) is an American former football wide receiver in the Arena Football League (AFL) who played for the Columbus Destroyers, and Grand Rapids Rampage.
+Cole Magner (born November 11, 1982) is an American former football wide receiver in the Arena Football League (AFL) who played for the Columbus Destroyers, and Grand Rapids Rampage.
 He played college football for the Bowling Green Falcons.

 College career

 Football

 Magner finished his career the all-time leader in receptions at 215.
 He finished his career sixth on the Falcons all-time receiving yards list with 2,385 yards and fifth in touchdown receptions with 18.
 In 2003, he caught a school record 99 receptions and was just the second player in school history to go over the 1,000-yard receiving mark in a single season.
 Against Ohio State he recorded a career high 13 receptions for 168 yards and one touchdown.
 He was given the nickname 'Ice Cold Magner' from head coach Urban Meyer.

 Basketball

 Manger was also a member of the Bowling Green Falcons basketball team.
 On March 5, 2003, Magner scored a season high eight points, eight rebounds, six steals and four assists off the bench in 33 minutes played in a victory against Miami (OH).
 His performance helped head coach Dan Dakich his 100th career victory.
 Magner was also second on the team in three point percentage at .429%, making 12-of-27 attempts.